 As you will see in the map above, there are several clusters of covered passages in Paris, which can easily be visited together.

 - Passages Verdeau, Jouffroy and Panoramas run on from one another in a long line, so you could enjoy them all one after the other, either starting in the north with Passage Verdeau or in the south with Panoramas.
+I actually include this triple passage visit in my itinerary for 4 days in Paris.

 - Galerie Colbert, Galerie Vivienne and Passage Des 2 Pavillions are all very close to each other, with entrances on Rue des Petits Champs.